-OUTSIDE AIR KIT: Outside combustion air is required in mobile home installations and may be necessary in tight homes to improve heater performance.
-An optional Outside Air Kit is available through your High Valley dealer.
+OPTIONAL OUTSIDE AIR KIT: Outside combustion air is required in mobile home installations, and may be helpful in tight homes to improve heater performance.
+The Outside Air Kit attaches to the Pedestal Base option only.
+The kit will not work with Cast Iron or Steel Legs.
+The optional Outside Air Kit is available through your High Valley dealer.
 Part Number: AIRKIT

-The O/A kit mounts to the back of the pedestal, with the four (4) #8 x 1⁄2" self-tapping screws provided, into pre-punched holes.
+The O/A kit mounts to the back of the pedestal, with the four (4) #8 x $\frac{1}{2}$ " self-tapping screws provided, into pre-punched holes.
 A 4" (102 mm) collar is provided for attachment of 4" diameter metal duct (supplied by others).
 Kits are available which include aluminum flexible duct, rain hood, and rodent screen as required by HUD regulations.
 Consult your dealer.
 The duct termination should be lower than the duct collar on the wood heater pedestal and in no case should the termination be higher than the wood heater itself.
 The maximum length of the 4 inch (102 mm) air intake duct should be no more than 12' (3.66 m).